IVtheKing/charm/README.md

 * The OS context switch event interrupts are measured to take < 20 micro seconds.
 The actual time taken by the OS timer interrupt depends on the number of ready tasks at a given time.

+* Multiple tasks with periods as much as 10,000 Hz are tested to be working fine with zero drift.

 * The RTOS supports zero context store for periodic tasks which means for those periodic tasks which complete before its deadline / budget expiry it stores minimal context information.
 This is possible because each periodic task does not need to retain its registers between two periods.